DeepLabCut/DeepLabCut/docs/functionDetails.md

 **CRITICAL POINT:** For multi-animal labeling, unless you can tell apart the animals, you do not need to worry about the "ID" of each animal.
 For example: if you have a white and black mouse label the white mouse as animal 1, and black as animal 2 across all frames.
 If two black mice, then the label 1 or 2 can switch between frames - no need for you to try to indentify them.
 The point of multi-animal DLC is to train models that can first group the correct bodyparts to individuals, then associate those points in a given video to a specific individual, which then also uses temporal information to link across the video frames.

+**maDeepLabCut:** You do not need to label individual IDs consistently; i.e. if you have 3 black mice, the "ID" can be any one of the mice in each frame, and this can change across frames.
+You should be consistent with bodyparts, or any unique points (i.e. like the corner of the box), as you have done before with single animal DLC.

 ###  (E) Check Annotated Frames
 [DOCSTRING](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#check_labels)